Goju-Ryu/DTU-4.semseter-CDIO-gr.3/README.md

 - installed maven in you bash terminal

 # Future improvement and possible refactoring
+there is 2 things we sould like to change should we do the project over again or compleatly refactor the code
-We would like to change the use of collection to a use of Arraylist, however this refactoring is not within our scope.
+- We would like to change the use of collection to a use of Arraylist, however this refactoring is not within our scope.
 Are you planning to make a project simmilar to this(in java) we would advise you to use Arraylist, as the implentation is faster and easier and we found no mesurable advantage in terms of run time.

+- We are using GRPC, but because we still pars json formattet string, we are not gaining any advantage by using it.
+Ideally we would send things in bytecode.

+and one speculation that we did not make, but new people might make:
+- We might consider using the YOLO libary for the computer vision.